Looking for the ultimate countryside escape? Our 5-day itinerary in the Cotswolds has you covered.

 However, without doubt Bourton-on-the-Water is one of the best places to take children in the Cotswolds.
 It has the charm of other Cotswold villages, but the bonus of many more family attractions.

-Bourton-on-the Water does get busy in high season, so go early if you want to avoid the crowds.
+Keep in mind, Bourton-on-the Water is one of the most popular villages in the Cotswolds and gets extremely busy during peak season, so arrive early if you want to avoid the crowds.

 Batsford

-In the afternoon, make your way to Batsford where you can visit the Arboretum and Falconry.
+In the afternoon, head over to Batsford to visit the Arboretum and Falconry Centre.

 Spread over 56 acres, Batsford Arboretum provides a beautiful outdoor space, with plenty of areas for kids to explore.
 It is home to one of the UK’s largest private tree collections and showcases a unique selection of trees and shrubs from around the world.